aughey/ctrlfreq-node2/README.md

-Second generation of ctrlfreq-node that uses a non-git storage
+Second generation of ctrlfreq-node that uses a non-git-like storage